farukbulbul/stock_price_indicator/capstone_project_report.md

 <img src="https://cdn-images-1.medium.com/max/800/1*d7IVANCDovpXKP5N0rR2Yg.png"/>

 We will look at the deviation by calculating the RMSE of the model.
 If the deviation is big RMSE score will be far away from 0.
+Simply put, the lower the value the better and 0 means the model is perfect.
+Since we do not want high deviation for our predictions we would like to have RMSE score near to 0.

 For a regression with an intercept, 𝑅2 is between 0 and 1, and from its definition 𝑅2=1−𝑆𝑆𝐸/𝑇𝑆𝑆 we can find an interpretation: 𝑆𝑆𝐸/𝑇𝑆𝑆 is the sum of squared errors divided by the total sum of squares, so it is the fraction ot the total sum of squares that is contained in the error term.
 So one minus this is the fraction of the total sum of squares that is not in the error, or 𝑅2 is the fraction of the total sum of squares that is 'explained by' the regression.

 ## II.
 Analysis